jessenaqu/lopestalk-backend/README.md

 # lopestalk-backend
-LopesTalk's backend, built with SpringBoot in Java, provides essential functionality for the app.
-APIs for user registration, login, generating Journey Paths, and task management with CRUD functionality.
-Seamless integration with the frontend for a smooth user experience.
+LopesTalk's backend is built using SpringBoot, a Java-based framework, and provides essential functionality for the app.
+It uses public APIs to provide users with motivational quotes, as well as custom APIs for user registration and login, generating Journey Paths, and managing tasks using CRUD functionality.
+With its robust architecture and streamlined design, the LopesTalk backend enables seamless integration with the frontend and helps provide a smooth user experience.